Above, USS Randolph floated out of drydock in Newport News

 The Final log entry

 Randolph's last log book entry.
 The ship is mothballed and moved out of drydock at Boston.
 The crew is gone, electricity powered down, combustible fluids drained, weapons and essential equipment removed, while the ship is sealed for humidity control.
 Randolph was lifeless for the first time since 1944.
-In May 1975, the Navy sold Randolph to Union Material and Alloys for $1.5 million.
-The ship was moved to Bayonne, NJ for demolition.
+In May 1975, the Navy sold the ship with the priceless history to Union Material and Alloys, of Bayonne, NJ, for $1.5 million for the expressed purpose of scrapping.

 Mothballed fleet at Bayonne, NJ.
 Left to right: USS Shangri-La, USS Yorktown, USS Essex, and USS Randolph.
 Yorktown was spared demolition and is now a museum at Charleston, SC Patriot's Point.
 The other vessels weren't as fortunate.

 Growing up in New York City, my father, Eugene Santos, relished taking his two boys out on the weekends.
 One weekend he took us on a boat ride around Manhattan.
 He pointed to the handsome figure of a Essex-Class carrier in the distance and stated it was the same type he served on.
 As the tour boat passed the faded '15' on the superstructure, my father's face lit up and exclaimed, "IT IS THE RANDOLPH !!!"
 CV-15 (on left) tied up in Bayonne around the time my dad was reunited with her.